VS Code Integration

 Continue

 Continue is a VS Code extension that supports MCP servers as context providers.
-Add the following to your Continue config (~/.continue/config.json):
+To configure it by hand, add the following to your Continue config (~/.continue/config.json), pointing at the bundled server script.
+On macOS:

 {